CAMPBELL LEAPER

 E-mail: cam@ucsc.edu

 Professor Leaper is a Fellow of the Association for Psychological Science, a Fellow of the Society for Personality and Social Psychology, a Member of the Society for Research in Child Development, and a Member of the Society for Research on Adolescence.
 Also, he is the recipient of the Golden Apple Teaching Award and the Martin Chemers Award for Outstanding Research.
-Furthermore, Professor Leaper is co-founder of the biennial Gender Development Research Conference
+Furthermore, Professor Leaper was co-founder and organizer of the biennial Gender Development Research Conference (2001-2020).

 Professor Leaper advises and collaborates with graduate students in the developmental psychology program.
 For information on graduate and undergraduate students previously or currently working with Professor Leaper, please go to the links to his Students and Photos pages.